CharlesCreativeContent/argo-agents/README.md

    - Expand the "Advanced settings" and select the "Addons" tab.
    - Click + Add for EKS Add-on and then Connect Cluster.

+This will take you to an Install Akuity Agent pop-up screen.
+Make sure you are on the "EKS" tab and then select which way you want to install the Add-on you can pick the AWS console or the CLI.

 > [!NOTE]
 > Refer to [documentation](https://docs.akuity.io/tutorials/eks-addon-agent-install/#create-the-akuity-namespace) for more details